 You might want to consider these other careers in mental health:

 Mental Health Counselor

 Related to the field of behavioral science, mental health counselors consult with clients and find out what issues they need assistance with.
 They then plan out a treatment course that encourages the client to share their thoughts and feelings while the counselor provides insight and advice.
 These counselors also help find community resources that could aid in problem solving.
 To gain entrance into this field, a master's degree in counseling, therapy, social work or psychology is generally required, in addition to completing clinical training and passing a licensing exam.
-According to the BLS, mental health counselors should see a 20% increase in job opportunities during the 2014-2024 decade.
-The BLS also reported that mental health counselors earned a median salary of $41,880 in 2015.
+According to the BLS, mental health counselors should see a 23% increase in job opportunities during the 2016-2026 decade.
+The BLS also reported that substance abuse, behavioral disorder, and mental health counselors earned a median salary of $43,300 in 2017.

-For those who want to provide more complex treatment to people suffering with mental health issues, becoming a psychologist should be considered.
-Psychologists utilize scientific studies and tests to diagnosis mental illnesses and brain disorders.
+For those who want to provide more complex treatment to people suffering from mental health issues, becoming a psychologist should be considered.
+Psychologists utilize scientific studies and tests to diagnose mental illnesses and brain disorders.
 Using tools such as observation and interviews, they identify behavior patterns that may be damaging and counsel their clients to change attitudes and beliefs.
-Although some psychologists practicing in schools and corporate settings only need a master's degree to enter the field, clinical and counseling psychologists are required to hold a doctorate degree.
+Although some psychologists practicing in schools and corporate settings only need a master's degree to enter the field, clinical and counseling psychologists are required to hold a doctorate.
 Independently practicing psychologists must also be licensed by the state in which they practice, which entails completing clinical hours and passing an exam.
-As reported by the BLS in May of 2015, counseling, clinical and school psychologists received median annual wages equaling $70,580.
-These types of psychologists should see employment growth of 19% between 2014 and 2024, based on BLS predictions.
+As reported by the BLS in May of 2017, counseling, clinical and school psychologists received median annual wages equaling $75,090.
+These types of psychologists should see employment growth of 14% between 2016 and 2026, based on BLS predictions.